 (10) Drill and Ceremonies

 (1) Veteran’s Day Parade (First semester)

 (2) Annual JROTC Change of Command and Awards Ceremony (Second semester)

 c.
-Assignments will consist of completing sections in an assigned workbook and selected homework assignments.
+Assignments will consist of completing in-class and out-of-class work as assigned by the instructor.
 Each Cadet will be required to maintain a Cadet portfolio which will record periodic activities of the individual Cadet during his/her years in JROTC.
 Care and maintenance of the uniform is an ongoing homework assignment.

 d.
 Periodic quizzes, major subject area tests, service learning projects, research presentations and semester exams will be included in each JROTC class.

 e.
 Enrichment activities to broaden the Cadets social and leadership dimensions will be offered.
 These include:

 (4) Participation in local patriotic ceremonies and parades